East Germany: Computing

+Demographics

+The East German population declined by three million people throughout its forty-one year history, from 19 million in 1948 to 16 million in 1990; of the 1948 population, some four million were deported from the lands east of the Oder–Neisse line, which made the home of millions of Germans part of Poland and the Soviet Union.
+This was in contrast to Poland's population, which increased during that time from 24 million in 1950 (a little more than East Germany) to 38 million (more than twice of East Germany's population).
+This was primarily a result of emigration – about one quarter of East Germans left the country before the Berlin Wall was completed in 1961, and after that time, East Germany had very low birth rates, except for a recovery in the 1980s when the birth rate in East Germany was considerably higher than in West Germany.

+Vital statistics

 Religion

-Religion became contested ground in the GDR, with the governing Communists promoting state atheism, although some people remained loyal to Christian communities.
-In 1957 the State authorities established a State Secretariat for Church Affairs to handle the government's contact with churches and with religious groups; the SED remained officially atheist.
+Religion became contested ground in the GDR, with the governing communists promoting state atheism, although some people remained loyal to Christian communities.
+In 1957, the state authorities established a State Secretariat for Church Affairs to handle the government's contact with churches and with religious groups; the SED remained officially atheist.

 In 1950, 85% of the GDR citizens were Protestants, while 10% were Catholics.
-In 1961, the renowned philosophical theologian Paul Tillich claimed that the Protestant population in East Germany had the most admirable Church in Protestantism, because the Communists there had not been able to win a spiritual victory over them.
+In 1961, the renowned philosophical theologian Paul Tillich claimed that the Protestant population in East Germany had the most admirable Church in Protestantism, because the communists there had not been able to win a spiritual victory over them.
 By 1989, membership in the Christian churches had dropped significantly.
 Protestants constituted 25% of the population, Catholics 5%.
 The share of people who considered themselves non-religious rose from 5% in 1950 to 70% in 1989.

 State atheism

-When it first came to power, the Communist party asserted the compatibility of Christianity and Marxism-Leninism and sought Christian participation in the building of socialism.
-At first, the promotion of Marxist-Leninist atheism received little official attention.
+When it first came to power, the Communist Party asserted the compatibility of Christianity and Marxism–Leninism and sought Christian participation in the building of socialism.
+At first, the promotion of Marxist–Leninist atheism received little official attention.
 In the mid-1950s, as the Cold War heated up, atheism became a topic of major interest for the state, in both domestic and foreign contexts.
 University chairs and departments devoted to the study of scientific atheism were founded and much literature (scholarly and popular) on the subject was produced.
 This activity subsided in the late 1960s amid perceptions that it had started to become counterproductive.
 Official and scholarly attention to atheism renewed beginning in 1973, though this time with more emphasis on scholarship and on the training of cadres than on propaganda.
 Throughout, the attention paid to atheism in East Germany was never intended to jeopardise the cooperation that was desired from those East Germans who were religious.